dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 *This section applies to Blazor Web Apps.*

-Use the <xref:Microsoft.AspNetCore.Components.Endpoints.RazorComponentsServiceOptions.TemporaryRedirectionUrlValidityDuration%2A?displayProperty=nameWithType> option to get or set the lifetime of data protection validity for temporary redirection URLs emitted by Blazor server-side rendering.
+Use the <xref:Microsoft.AspNetCore.Components.Endpoints.RazorComponentsServiceOptions.TemporaryRedirectionUrlValidityDuration%2A?displayProperty=nameWithType> option to get or set the lifetime of ASP.NET Core Data Protection validity for temporary redirection URLs emitted by Blazor server-side rendering.
 These are only used transiently, so the lifetime only needs to be long enough for a client to receive the URL and begin navigation to it.
 However, it should also be long enough to allow for clock skew across servers.
 The default value is five minutes.

 In the following example the value is extended to seven minutes: